 Newcastle boss Steve Bruce is expected to find himself working on a tight budget -- reportedly just £30m -- ahead of the new campaign following a failed £300m takeover attempt by a Saudi-based consortium.

 And Bruce is now expected to turn his attention to homegrown talent where he believes there are bargains to be had.

 Sessegnon made just 12 appearances for Spurs in all competitions this season, scoring once -- a consolation goal in a 3-1 Champions League defeat to Bayern Munich.

-- Juventus' transfer list could offer up a veritable who's who of international superstars this summer.
+- Juventus' transfer list could offer up a veritable Who's Who of international superstars this summer.
 The Mirror reports that Aaron Ramsey, Gonzalo Higuain, Sami Khedira, Daniele Rugani and Mattia De Sciglio will all be shown the door by new boss Andrea Pirlo.

 - The Sun reports that Brighton boss Graham Potter is prepared to let one centre-back leave the club, but not the man on everybody's lips.
-Potter is standing firm over the in-demand Ben White, but is said to be willing to let Shane Duffy leave the club following interest from West Bromwich Albion.
+Potter is standing firm over the in-demand Ben White, but he is said to be willing to let Shane Duffy leave the club following interest from West Bromwich Albion.